 - d.
 Faux Finishing Coatings: The labels of all Clear Topcoats for Faux Finishing coatings shall prominently display the statement "This product can only be sold or used as part of a Faux Finishing coating system." - e.
-Industrial Maintenance Coatings: The labels of all Industrial Maintenance coatings shall prominently display the statement "For industrial use only" or "For professional use only." - f.
+Industrial Maintenance Coatings: The labels of all Industrial Maintenance coatings shall prominently display the statement "For industrial use only" or "For professional use only" or "Not for residential use" or "Not intended for residential use." - f.
 Rust Preventative Coatings: The labels of all rust preventative coatings shall prominently display the statement "For Metal Substrates Only." - g.
-Reactive Penetrating Sealers: The labels of all Reactive Penetrating Sealers shall prominently display the statement "Reactive Penetrating Sealer." - h.
+Reactive Penetrating Sealers: The labels of all Reactive Penetrating Sealers shall prominently display the statement "Reactive Penetrating Sealer."

+- h.
 Stone Consolidants: The labels of all Stone Consolidants shall prominently display the statement "Stone Consolidant For Professional Use Only." - i.
 Nonflat High Gloss Coatings: The labels of all Nonflat High Gloss coatings shall prominently display the words "High Gloss." - j.
 Wood Coatings: The labels of all Wood Coatings shall prominently display the statement "For Wood Substrates Only." - k.
-Zinc Rich Primers: The labels of all Zinc Rich Primers shall prominently display the statement "For Professional Use Only."
+Zinc Rich Primers: The labels of all Zinc Rich Primers shall prominently display the statement "For industrial use only" or "For professional use only" or "Not for residential use" or "Not intended for residential use."